Like Someone in Love (film)

-Like Someone in Love (ライク・サムワン・イン・ラブ Raiku samuwan in rabu) is a French-Japanese drama film written and directed by Iranian director Abbas Kiarostami, starring Rin Takanashi, Tadashi Okuno and Ryō Kase.
-It was his final film to be released in his lifetime.
-The France-Japan co-production competed for the Palme d'Or at the 2012 Cannes Film Festival.
+Like Someone in Love (ライク・サムワン・イン・ラブ, Raiku samuwan in rabu) is a 2012 drama film written and directed by Iranian director Abbas Kiarostami, starring Tadashi Okuno, Rin Takanashi and Ryō Kase.
+A co-production between Japan and France, the film centers on the unusual bond between an elderly retired professor and a young student moonlighting as a high-class prostitute, while the latter is dealing with her jealous boyfriend.

+The film had its world premiere at the 2012 Cannes Film Festival, where it competed for the Palme d'Or.
+It was Kiarostami's final film to be released in his lifetime before his death in 2016.

 Plot

-In Tokyo, a sociology student, Akiko, moonlights as a high-end prostitute.
-Her jealous boyfriend, Noriaki, is suspicious, but does not know about her work.
+In Tokyo, Akiko is a sociology student who moonlights as a high-end prostitute.
+Her jealous and overbearing boyfriend, Noriaki, is suspicious despite not knowing what she does for a living.

+One night, Akiko's pimp Hiroshi persuades her to meet an important client in Yokohama, though she has to study for an exam she is taking the next day and wishes to meet with her grandmother, who has come to Tokyo for a surprise one-day visit.
+During the taxi ride, Akiko listens to voicemails from her grandmother, who has been waiting all day to be picked up at a train station.
+Spotting her grandmother waiting beside a statue in a square outside the station, Akiko tearfully instructs the driver to circle the square twice before continuing on their journey.
+Akiko eventually arrives at the apartment of the client, Takashi, an elderly, retired university professor who is more interested in conversation and making her dinner than having sex.

-One night, Akiko is assigned to Takashi (Tadashi Okuno), a retired university professor who is more interested in making her dinner than having sex.
-The next day, Takashi drives Akiko to school for her exams.
-While waiting in the car for her, he encounters Noriaki, who assumes Takashi is her grandfather and asks permission to marry her.
+The next morning, Takashi drives Akiko to school for her exam.
+While waiting in the car for her, he witnesses Noriaki accosting Akiko before she walks inside.
+Noriaki then spots Takashi and, assuming he is Akiko's grandfather, asks permission to marry her.
 Takashi does not correct his assumption and assures him he is not ready for marriage.

-After Akiko's test, the three drive toward a bookstore.
-Noriaki diagnoses a problem with the car and convinces Takashi to drive it to the garage he owns, where he replaces a fan belt.
-There they encounter one of Takashi's former students; Akiko worries he will reveal the truth to Noriaki.
+After Akiko's exam, the three drive towards a bookstore.
+Noriaki diagnoses a problem with the car and convinces Takashi to drive it to the auto shop he owns, where he replaces a fan belt.
+There, they encounter one of Takashi's former students; Akiko worries he will reveal the truth to Noriaki.

-Takashi drops Akiko at the bookstore and returns home.
+Takashi tells Akiko she can call him if she needs and drops her off at the bookstore before returning home.
 Soon afterwards, he receives a panicked phone call from Akiko and returns to the bookstore to pick her up.
 Her mouth is bloodied, but she does not say why.
 Takashi takes Akiko to his apartment.
 Noriaki arrives, threatening them over the intercom and banging on the door.
 Takashi peers out his window to see what Noriaki is doing.
 An object is thrown through the window and Takashi falls to the floor.